Woman arrested for trying to smuggle drugs into EBR jail for suspect in Devin Page Jr.'s murder

 BATON ROUGE — Police arrested a woman who was allegedly trying to smuggle drugs into the East Baton Rouge Parish Prison for one of the suspects in the 2022 murder of 3-year-old Devin Page Jr., sources told WBRZ's Investigative Unit.

-According to the Baton Rouge Police Department, Errolynn Hilson showed up at the prison in a black SUV around 7:30 Wednesday morning.
+According to the Baton Rouge Police Department, Errolynn Hilson showed up at the Juvenile Detention facility in a black SUV around 7:30 Wednesday morning.

-WBRZ learned that she brought 120 sheets of mojo paper, a synthetic cannabinoid, that she planned to give to inmate Jordan Anderson.
+WBRZ learned that she brought 120 sheets of mojo paper, a synthetic cannabinoid, that she planned to give to inmate Jordan Anderson, who was at the juvenile facility for additional charges.
 Anderson was arrested in 2023 in connection with the murder of Leslie Riley, but he is now being charged with first-degree murder in the killing of Page.
+Anderson was a juvenile at the time of that murder.

 Page's killing happened in April 2022, several months before the July 2022 killing of Riley.